-Since in normal times $\tilde{a}=a$, comparing (20) and (21) makes clear that the bias inherent in partial equilibrium thinking doesn't come directly from the weight that uninformed traders put on past price changes (which is $^1/a$ in both the rational and PET case), but rather from neglecting the part of the price variation that comes from the lagged response of all other uninformed traders.
+Since in normal times $\tilde{a}=a$, comparing (20) and (21) makes clear that the bias inherent in partial equilibrium thinking doesn't come from the weight that uninformed traders put on past price changes (which is $^{1}/{a}$ in both REE and PET), but rather from neglecting the part of the price variation that comes from the lagged response of all other uninformed traders.
 In particular, notice that it is rational to put less weight on price changes when informed traders' edge is higher: when this is the case, information is incorporated more strongly into prices, so that traders have to extrapolate less strongly to recover that information.
-Online Appendix B extends this discussion to the case where prices are only partially revealing.
+Online Appendix G extends this discussion to the case where prices are partially revealing.